tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Western Dunmar/Nayahar.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-A large Dunmari city located close to the head of navigation of the [[Nayan]] river.
+A Dunmari city located close to the head of navigation of the [[Nayan]] river.
 The administrative center of the [[Nayan Dynasty]], home of the Samraat court.

 %%  notes
 history: